furkan-dogu/Guess-The-Number/README.md

 This simple browser game is based on trying to guess a specific number.
 The goal of the game is to correctly guess a randomly selected number within a specified range.

+## Live Project Link

+You can access the live version of the project [here](https://guess-the-number-azure.vercel.app/).

 ## Features

 - Range: Between 0 and 100 (inclusive).